-Dr Kelly Brownell, Rudd centre for Food Policy and obesity, Yale University, is next and sadly he looks like he needs to follow The Harcombe Diet.
+Dr Kelly Brownell, Rudd centre for Food Policy and obesity, Yale University, is next.
 Brownell is calling for a tax on sugar sweetened drinks.
 Soft drink manufacturers have spent almost $40 million dollars lobbying to try to prevent a soda tax being implemented.

 Peretti mentions the Denmark fat tax at this point – quite inappropriately in my view, as real fat is not the enemy.

 One in four of us is now obese and we are doing nothing to stop this.

 Next week it’s how so called healthy food is making us fat.

 [ii] Katie M Mallam, Brad S Metcalf, Joanne Kirkby, Linda D Voss, Terence J Wilkin, “Contribution of timetabled physical education to total physical activity in primary school children: cross sectional study”, British Medical Journal, (2003).